Luis-Macario/Taskas/docs/Report.md

 in case the user doesn't have the appropriate access the TaskServices module will throw and exception ( more on **Error Handling/Processing** ).
 If the user has the appropriate access, an appropriate request is made to the TaskDataMem.

+During resource(user/board/list..etc) creation in case of invalid input, such as invalid email for user creation, a error will also be thrown.

 When a request is received by the TasksDataMem, it performs the requested function such as adding, updating a user/board/list/card in the in-memory data.

 When the relevant information arrives back to the {Entity}Routes, then the Response is made and sent back to the TasksServer, which delivers it to it's consumer.